wider yachts, nauta designed moonflower steel cutting ceremony

 3 images

-The steel was cut at the facilities in Porto Marghera, Venice
+The structures were joined at the facilities in Porto Marghera, Venice

 The design will feature Nauta Design's patented beach club design dubbed the 'The Island'.
 The design centres around an expandable aft deck with folding bulwark terraces that connect to provide a single walkaround space.
 The stern platform will include a sea-water swimming pool with a teak bottom that can be raised and closed to be flush with the deck.